João Félix: 2019–20: Debut season

-2020–21: First La Liga title and injury struggles
+2020–21: La Liga title and injury struggles

 On 27 September 2020, in Atlético's La Liga opening fixture, Félix scored, provided an assist and managed to win a penalty for his side after being fouled inside the box (which Saúl Ñíguez subsequently failed to convert), in Atlético's 6–1 win against Granada.
 On 27 October, he scored a brace in a 3–2 win over Red Bull Salzburg in the 2020–21 UEFA Champions League group stage.
 Following back-to-back braces against Osasuna and Cádiz in La Liga, he was named the league's Player of the Month for November 2020.
 On 1 December, Félix scored against European champions Bayern Munich as his side drew 1–1.
 On 24 January 2021, he headed in a corner to equalise for Atlético in their 3–1 win over Valencia, scoring his first league goal in over two months.
 He was infected with COVID-19 in February, which forced him to miss Atlético's next fixtures against Celta Vigo and Granada.
 He returned on 17 February, appearing in a 1–1 away draw against Levante.

 On 16 May, the penultimate matchday of the La Liga season, Félix provided a crucial assist to Renan Lodi of his side's 2–1 comeback victory over Osasuna, to ensure that Atlético would remain on top of the table.
 Due to a succession of injuries and lack of game time, Félix lost his starting place in attack to Ángel Correa, Luis Suárez, Thomas Lemar, and Yannick Carrasco, as he had been playing since November with an injury.
-At the end of the season, he had made 31 league appearances, scoring 7 goals and providing 6 assists, as Atletico won their first La Liga title in seven years.
+At the end of the season, he had made 31 league appearances, scoring seven goals and providing six assists, as Atlético won their first La Liga title in seven years.